afaniuolo/WFFM-Conversion-Tool/README.md

 The tool offers the users the choice to migrate saved WFFM forms data from a SQL database or from a MongoDB database source to the destination Sitecore Experience Forms SQL database.

-NEW - Starting from release 1.3.0, the tool migrates WFFM File Upload form fields files (stored in the Media Library) to the new `FileStorage` table in the Experience Forms SQL database (introduced with Sitecore 9.3 Initial Release version).
+**NEW** - Starting from release 1.3.0, the tool migrates WFFM File Upload form field files (stored in the Media Library) to the new `FileStorage` table in the Experience Forms SQL database (introduced with Sitecore 9.3 Initial Release version).

 ## Sitecore Compatibility
 The tool has been designed to support the migration of sitecore items from any version of Sitecore to Sitecore 9.1+.
+If migrating to Sitecore 9.3+, use the latest release of the tool that can be downloaded [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/latest).
+If migrating to a version of Sitecore prior to 9.3, use the 1.2.x release of the tool that can be downloaded [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/tag/v1.2.0).
 The tool has been tested migrating WFFM forms items and data starting from Sitecore version 6.5.

 ## Technical Requirements
 ### Software: